fuminoritanizawa/webpage/content/authors/admin/_index.md

 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
 - Neuroscientist
+- Molecular Genetics
 - Researcher
 - Celegans
 - Drosophila
 - Biologist
 ---
-Hi!
-I'm **Fumi**, a **Computational Biology** Major at **<a href="https://www.hmc.edu">Harvey Mudd College</a>**, originally from Tokyo.
-I'm currently studying at the Schulz Lab, adviced by Dr. Danae Schulz.
-I've also been a member of <a href ="https://www.yanaitadashi-foundation.or.jp/en/">Tadashi Yanai Foundation</a> and <a href="https://masason-foundation.org/en/">Masason Foundation</a>, where I've been fortunate to receive a full-ride scholarship since 2018.
+Hello!
+I'm **Fumi**, a **Computational Biology Major** at **<a href="https://www.hmc.edu">Harvey Mudd College</a>**, originally from Tokyo.
+I'm currently studying at the <a href="https://sites.google.com/a/g.hmc.edu/schulzlab/home">Schulz Lab</a>, adviced by Dr. Danae Schulz.
+I've also been, from Tokyo.
+Currently, I'm immersed in research at the Schulz Lab, under the guidance of Dr. Danae Schulz.
+I'm also a proud recipient of full-ride scholarships from the <a href ="https://www.yanaitadashi-foundation.or.jp/en/">Tadashi Yanai Foundation</a> and the <a href="https://masason-foundation.org/en/">Masason Foundation</a> since 2018.

-初めまして！ハービー・マッド大学 計算生物学 学部3年の谷澤文礼です!
+初めまして！ハービー・マッド大学で計算生物学を専攻する3年生、谷澤文礼です！

-As an aspiring biologist, my passion lies at the intersection of molecular genetics and physiology, aiming to advance human health.
-I've had the opportunity to work in molecular genetics, neuroscience, and evolutionary biology projects at <a href="https://www.scripps.edu/faculty/srinivasan/">Scripps Research (TSRI)</a>, <a href="https://www.dbs.nus.edu.sg/staffs/antonia-monteiro/">National University of Singapore</a>, <a href="https://www.hmc.edu/biology/faculty-staff/hur/">Harvey Mudd College</a>, and <a href="https://green.shizuoka.ac.jp/en/">Shizuoka University</a>, focusing on organisms like *D. melanogaster*, *C. elegans*, *B. anynana*, and *T. brucei*.
+Fueled by a passion for **molecular genetics and physiology**, my goal in biology is to contribute to **human health** advancements.
+I've had the opportunity to engage in various projects across molecular genetics, neuroscience, and evolutionary biology at renowned institutions like <a href="https://www.scripps.edu/faculty/srinivasan/">Scripps Research (TSRI)</a>, <a href="https://www.dbs.nus.edu.sg/staffs/antonia-monteiro/">National University of Singapore</a>, <a href="https://www.hmc.edu/biology/faculty-staff/hur/">Harvey Mudd College</a>, and <a href="https://green.shizuoka.ac.jp/en/">Shizuoka University</a>.
+My studies have focused on a range of organisms including *D. melanogaster* (flies), *C. elegans* (worms), *B. anynana* (butterflies), and *T. brucei* (parasites).

-Beyond my studies, I'm passionate about collecting plants, watching car races/reviews on YouTube, and indulging in Japanese food and sweets, often visiting H Mart.
+Outside the lab, I'm an avid plant collector, car racing and review enthusiast on YouTube, and a lover of Japanese cuisine, frequently found at H Mart.

+**For contact:**
+Email - ftanizawa [at] hmc.edu
+Social Media - Icons on the left
 <br>
 # Education
 <ul class="ul-edu fa-ul">
     <li>